wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/setting-up-databases.md

 Once you have successfully prepared the environment for the deployment, you can configure the databases.

 !!! note
-    WSO2 Open Banking UK Toolkit is [compatible](prerequisites.md#compatibility) with the following DBMSs:
+    WSO2 Open Banking Berlin Toolkit is [compatible](prerequisites.md#compatibility) with the following DBMSs:

      - MySQL 8.0
      - Oracle 19c